Liz Carr

 Elizabeth Anne Carr (born 21 April 1972) is an English actress, comedian, broadcaster and international disability rights activist.
-She is known for portraying the role of Clarissa Mullery in the BBC crime drama Silent Witness (2013–2020), for campaigning for disabled rights, and for fronting the BBC documentary Better Off Dead?
+She is known for playing Clarissa Mullery in the BBC crime drama Silent Witness (2013–2020), for campaigning for disabled rights, and for fronting the BBC documentary Better Off Dead?
 (2024).

 Early life and education

 Carr was born on 21 April 1972 in Port Sunlight and grew up in Bebington, Cheshire.
 She attended Upton Hall School FCJ in Upton, Merseyside and Birkenhead High School in Birkenhead.
 She studied law at the University of Nottingham.

 Career

 Comedy

 She has been part of a number of comedy groups, including Abnormally Funny People with Tanyalee Davis, Steve Day, Steve Best, Simon Minty and Chris McCausland.

 In 2007 she was runner-up in the Hackney Empire New Act of the Year competition.

 Carr co-hosted the BBC's Royal Television Society award-winning Ouch!
 Podcast with Mat Fraser from 2006 to 2013, and in 2011 worked as a researcher for the BBC comedy panel show Have I Got News for You.